 In July of 2004 MVT installed a MetaSwitch VP 3510 telephone switch.
 The VP 3510 uses IP (Internet Protocol) switching technology or Voice over IP (VoIP).
 VoIP promises cheaper phone service with yet more features and options.

-In April of 2006 Calvert Lyon retired as the General Manager of MVT and his brother John Lyon was appointed to the position.
-Cal worked full time for MVT for nearly 40 years (even more if you count his time as a youth helping his father.)
-Cal served for 31 years as the General Manager of MVT, longer than either of his predecessors.
+In December of 2016 John Lyon retired as the General Manager of MVT and his nephew Brad Lyon was appointed to the position.
+John worked full time for MVT for 40 years and served for 10 years as the General Manager of Moapa Valley Telephone.

-John Lyon, like the ’good telephone men’ he follows in his position as MVT General Manager, is also right for his times.
-Along with the quiet determination of his father Mack, and the good vision of his brother Cal, John brings his own competitive spirit to MVT- a necessity for succeeding in the competitive telecommunications environment of today.
+Brad Lyon, like the ’good telephone men’ he follows in his position as MVT General Manager, is also right for his times.
+Along with the quiet determination of his grandfather Mack, and the good vision of his father Cal, Brad brings his own competitive spirit to MVT- a necessity for succeeding in the competitive telecommunications environment of today.

 Moapa Valley Telephone Company continues to be dedicated to providing modern, up-to-date communication services to its customers just as it has for over 100 years.